OpenMOOC/documentation/README.rst

 OpenMooc is a platform based on several components:

 * **Identity provider**.
 This component is responsible on the identity of the users.
 This includes: user registration, user management data, Single Sign On.
-Is based on SimpleSAMLphp and require new modules like the userregistration and a custom template.
+Is based on SimpleSAMLphp and modules for it like the userregistration and a custom template.
 * **MoocNG**.
 This is the engine of the platform.
 This module lets the teachers create, manage and publicate courses and let the students to study them.
 Is writen in Python/Django.
 * **Askbot**.
-This component is an Questions & Answers platform.
+This component is an Questions & Answers platform writen in Python/Django.
 At present is the main way of comunication between teachers and stuedents.

 Main features